Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ### Exporting HOBO files :inbox_tray:

+The following steps will be completed by the Ecophysiology team.
 The Ecophysiology team will export, trim, and combine the microclimate data collected by field teams for entry into the RIBBiTR Database.

 Use HOBOware Pro to 'bulk export' files from the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google